3 Days in Dublin | The Ultimate Itinerary for First-Time Travelers

 Where to Stay During Your 3 Days in Dublin

 I stayed at the Ibis Hotel just outside of the city center.
 It was very affordable in a good location to catch the bus into the city, and the room was nice and spacious with its bathroom and all.
-It’s not the nicest hotel but worth it for the price in my opinion.
+It’s not the nicest hotel but is worth it for the price in my opinion.
 Although, if I went back, I’d find something closer to the city center.
 Here are a few recs I’ve listed below.

 Generator Dublin | For a more budget-friendly option in Dublin, check out the Generator.
-This hostel is located in one of Dublin’s trendiest areas-it’s right next to the Jameson Distillery!
+This hostel is located in one of Dublin’s trendiest areas right next to the Jameson Distillery!
 It’s a social hostel with a fun vibe.
 Check availability here.

 Number 31 | This hotel is a beautiful Georgian townhouse with a modern twist.
 Number 31 has an amazing breakfast for guests and is one of the best boutique hotels in Dublin.
 Check availability here.